Motorcycle engine – Understanding the different types

 Four cylinder engine

-Within the four-cylinder engine, there are two types according to various configuration
+Four cylinder motorcycle engines are popular due to their balance of power, smoothness, and reliability.
+Within the four-cylinder engine, there are two types according to various configurations.

 1. Inline Four Engine